markohautala/markohautala/README.md

 - 👋 Hi there!
 I’m @markohautala
 - 🎓 I’m an educated teacher, making the transition to become a full-stack software developer.
 I enjoy life and amongst my hobbies are producing music, staying healthy and of course, learning new code and improving my skills!
-- 💻 I’m currently upskilling in: Django and React
+- 💻 I’m currently upskilling in: React, Machine Learning and AWS
 - 📫 How to reach me: markohautala@live.se

 <hr>